John Ward (broadcaster): Career

 After the 1998–99 football and basketball seasons, in which the Volunteers won the National Championship in football, Ward and Anderson retired, and were replaced by Bob Kesling and Tim Priest, respectively.
 In his final season as "Voice of the Vols," UT named the fourth level of the East Skybox at Neyland Stadium "The John Ward Broadcast Center."
 Ward's final football broadcast was the 1999 Fiesta Bowl, the first BCS national championship.
 Tennessee defeated Florida State to win its second undisputed national championship.

 Earlier in that season, Ward called Tennessee's last-second victory over Florida, in which a missed Gator field goal gave the Vols their first win over the Gators in eight years.

 His final basketball broadcast for the Vols came in the second round of the 1999 NCAA men's tournament, with Tennessee's loss to Southwest Missouri State University on March 21.

 In later years, Ward still did some commercial radio advertisements and public service announcements heard statewide.

 The John Ward Broadcast Center in Ward's honor in 1995.
 Ward is a member of the Tennessee Sports Hall of Fame.

 In 1998, Kenny Chesney recorded a promotional single in tribute of Ward's retirement that same year, titled "Touchdown Tennessee".

 Personal life

-John Ward married Barbara Mae Tallent on Saturday, December 23, 1961 at the First Christian Church in Knoxville, Tennessee.
+John Ward married Barbara Mae Tallent on Saturday, December 23, 1961, at the First Christian Church in Knoxville, Tennessee.
 (The Knoxville Journal (Knoxville, Tennessee)25 Dec 1961, Page 6).
 John and Barbara never had children.
 In 1994, they donated an estimated $2 million to the UT athletics department.
 Barbara died July 20, 2017, following a traffic accident.

 Death

-Ward died on June 20, 2018 at the age of 88.
-John is buried at Berry Highland Memorial Cemetery, Knoxville, Knox County, Tennessee, next to his wife Barbara.
+Ward died on June 20, 2018, at the age of 88.